-Purpose.
 The random drug-testing program is not intended to be disciplinary or punitive in nature.
 Students involved in extracurricular activities need to be exemplary in the eyes of the community and other students.
-The purpose of this program is to prevent a student from participating in extracurricular activities, athletics and driving, while the student has drug residues in the student's body, and to educate, help, and direct students away from drug and alcohol abuse and toward a healthy and drug free participation.
+The purpose of this program is to prevent a student from participating in extracurricular activities and athletics while the student has drug residues in the student's body, and to educate, help, and direct students away from drug and alcohol abuse and toward a healthy and drug free participation.
 No student shall be expelled or suspended from school as a result of any verified "positive" test conducted by the school under this Random Student Drug and Alcohol Testing program.

-Scope.
+Scope

 Participation in Greenfield-Central Community School Corporation extracurricular activities is a privilege.
 This program applies to all Greenfield-Central CSC students in grades 7-12, regardless of age, who wish to participate in extracurricular activities that are listed in the current student handbook and any other school sponsored extracurricular activities not listed.

-It also includes, as a condition to obtain a parking permit, any student, who wishes to drive on school grounds and park on Greenfield-Central CSC property.
-Student drivers, who are 18 years of age or older, will not be subject to action for a "positive" test for nicotine.
+Consent form

-Consent form.
-It is mandatory that each student, who participates in extracurricular activities or obtains a parking permit to drive on school grounds, sign and return the "consent form" prior to participation in any said activity.
+It is mandatory that each student, who participates in extracurricular activities sign and return the "consent form" prior to participation in any said activity.
 Failure to comply will result in non-participation.